yuvalgarti/screenshot-for-blocked/README.md

 When the bot won't be able to do its job?
 1. User A blocked the bot.
-2. User A or User B are locked users.
+2. User A or User B are private users.

 # Related Projects